Eyo Festival: Akiolu, Owoseni warn Lagosians against violence - Nigeria Today

 Eyo Festival: Akiolu, Owoseni warn Lagosians against violence

-Lagos – The Lagos State Commissioner of Police, Mr Fatai Owoseni and the Oba of Lagos, Rilwan Akiolu have warned Lagos Islanders against acts of violence during the Eyo festival on Saturday.
+The Lagos State Commissioner of Police, Mr. Fatai Owoseni, and the Oba of Lagos, Rilwan Akiolu, have warned residents against acts of violence during today’s Eyo Festival.

-The duo gave the warning on Thursday when Owoseni visited the Lagos monarch at Iga Iduganran.

-The visit was in preparation for the Lagos@50 Eyo Festival which will hold on Saturday at the Tafawa Balewa Square, Lagos.

-Owoseni also urged Lagos islanders to maintain law and order during the festival.

-He advised leaders of the masquerader groups to provide names of four persons from each group that would assist the police for proper identification.
+Owoseni also urged Lagosians, especially those on the island, to maintain law and order during the festival and advised leaders of the masquerader groups to provide names of four persons from each group that would assist the Police for proper identification.

-The police commissioner added that reflective jackets would be provided for those selected to assist security agents.

 Do you something awesome to share with the world?
 Click here to share